CSchoel/arbitrary-but-fixed/about.md

 ## Myself

 I got my Master's degree in computer science from the [Technical University Kaiserslautern](https://www.uni-kl.de/startseite/) with a focus on machine learning.
-Currently, I am a teacher and PhD student at the [Technische Hochschule Mittelhessen](http://thm.de) - a university of applied sciences in Gießen (Germany) - where I study the benefits of the language [Modelica](http://modelica.org/) for the modeling of complex biological systems.
+After that I was a teacher and did my PhD at the bioinformatics department of the [Technische Hochschule Mittelhessen](http://thm.de) - a University of Applied Sciences in Gießen (Germany).
+Today, I work as an AI engineer at [LanguageTool](https://languagetool.org/).

-For me, a good day is a day where I learned something new.
+For me, a good day is a day when I learned something new.
-Therefore I tend to have quite a large pile of side projects both related to my work and my personal interests.
+Therefore, I tend to have quite a large pile of side projects, both related to my work and my personal interests.

-In this blog you may read stories from both my research and my spare time.
+In this blog, you may read stories from both my work life and my spare time.

 ---